by Karen Kiefer, MSN, APN, NP-C, RN-BC, Kay-Diene Robinson, MPH, CHW, and Micke A. Brown, BSN, RN

 - Invite your healthcare team to read and post their impressions & experiences.

-As TPC explores this topic, we recognize the sensitivity of this conversation which may trigger strong emotions and unpleasant memories from some of our readers.
+As TPC explores this topic, we recognize that the sensitivity of this conversation which may trigger strong emotions and unpleasant memories from some of our readers.
 We wish to share supportive resources to serve as further assistance to others.

 - National Suicide Prevention Lifeline (also affiliated with Mental Health America): (800) 273-TALK (8255).
 Available any time of day or night, 365 days a year, this toll-free PTSD helpline has trained volunteers standing by to provide crisis intervention, to offer support for people in distress, and to give information and referrals to people with PTSD and their loved ones.